 One is a licensed doctor of optometry.
 They are licensed to diagnose and prescribe treatment for eye diseases.

-They are not licensed to operate.
+not licensed to operate.
 The third is a licensed optical pharmacist.
 They fill prescriptions for eyeglasses, bifocals, contact lenses, and eye medications.

 How do you know which one is right for you?
 Keep reading to learn more and to understand the differences between them!